CLICK HERE | EXPLORE & ENROLL

 Deductible

 The initial out-of-pocket amount you must pay before your insurance coverage kicks in.
 For example, if your deductible is $100, you’ll pay the first $100 of covered dental expenses, and then the insurance will cover the rest.
+The dollar amount a patient must pay out-of-pocket for covered dental services before the plan begins to share in the cost.

 Dental Health Maintenance Organization (DHMO)